-Rolling Pins are long cylinders used to press out dough evenly and smoothly.
+Rolling pins are long cylinders used to press out dough evenly and smoothly.

-Rolling Pins may or may not have handles at each end for turning it.
+Rolling pins may or may not have handles at each end for turning them.
 Some handles are on shafts, allowing them to stay in place while the pin rolls.
 Most handles, though, are fixed, so that they roll with the pin.
 Wooden ones with painted handles on the end sometimes have the problem of the paint flaking off into the food you are working with.

 French ones often don’t have handles, but are tapered instead at the ends.
 Some people prefer these because they can be more easily spun or rotated while rolling, making it easier to make a better circle of dough — you can just swivel them on one end.

 Marble ones can be chilled first before using them on pastry.
-They will hold the “chill”, thus keeping your pastry dough colder as you are rolling it out and causing it to stick less to the Rolling Pin.
+They will hold the “chill”, thus keeping your pastry dough colder as you are rolling it out and causing it to stick less to the rolling pin.
 Some people store their marble ones in the freezer, so they are always ready to go.

 Some rolling pins are hollow in the centre, enabling you to fill them with ice cubes or ice water to achieve the same effect as chilled marble.
 Some feel, however, that these stick more than even wooden rolling pins, because condensation sometimes forms on the outside.